 Washington Rock’s organic topsoil is unique in the Tacoma area.

-Mined from earth that has been undisturbed for thousands of years, our topsoil is a virgin mix of sand and organic matter.
+Our topsoil is a virgin mix of sand and organic matter.
 This is important because we know exactly where our material comes from and what’s in it—something that is not true for topsoil suppliers who import topsoil from many different job sites.

 What is the process of mining virgin topsoil?
+Check out the steps and our video below.

 Clearing & Grubbing.
 First, the vegetation has to be removed from the surface of the topsoil.
 This is called clearing.
 Then the remaining roots have to be removed.
 This is called grubbing.